n4cr/n4cr.github.io/content/_index.md

 ❌ You want unlimited revisions and scope changes

-❌ You're a non-tech company trying to "add AI"
+❌ You're a non-tech company without technical leadership

 ---